UK rapper Slowthai holds surprise Auckland show for flood relief

 "We kicked into overdrive with Handsome Touring and Laneway, getting the gig live almost 24 hours later, and in 30 minutes the event sold out," he said.

-Before jumping on stage, Slowthai, who pulls in 2.6 million monthly listeners on Spotify alone, visited local bar East St Hall where he was interviewed during a special Q&A about his music career to date.
+Before jumping on stage, Slowthai, who pulls in 2.6 million monthly listeners on Spotify alone, visited local bar East St Hall where he was interviewed during a special Q&A for Headline Access about his music career to date.

 Joining him were Grammy-nominated band Turnstile and local live music heroes Elizabeth Stokes and Jonathan Pearce from The Beths.